KooiInc/typeofAnything/README.md

 Ecmascript can be a bitch when it comes to (determining) the type of variables.
 Sometimes `typeof`/`instanceof`/`constructor` etc. will just not give the right results.
 On the other hand I don't want to abandon dynamic typing, it offers that much more than static typing
 (so, *no typescript here*).
-On the other hand, there are moments where I want to be more certain that a variable is of the type I actually need (e.g in my [JQL](https://github.com/KooiInc/JQL) library).
+But still, there are moments where I want to be more certain that a variable is of the type I actually need (e.g in my [JQL](https://github.com/KooiInc/JQL) library).

 So I created this little module/library.
 It tries to provide a function to determine a type of anything your throw at it.